plaid/plaid-node/README.md

 });
 ```

-Create payment recipient using BACS
+Create payment recipient using BACS with no IBAN or address

 ```javascript
 const name =  'John Doe'